 After arranging the courses that you are going to take abroad, a so-called Learning Agreement will be prepared, listing the courses and examinations to be recognized that have been confirmed by the exchange coordinator.
 Within the framework of international programs, the university has two types of Learning Agreements:

 1. The Erasmus Learning Agreement: This applies only to European exchange programs and is needed to receive funding within the Erasmus program.
 It is signed by, among others, the departmental exchange coordinators (both at the University of Mannheim and at your host university) as well as by the exchange coordinators of the International Offices in Mannheim and abroad.
-The document can be found on the Mobility-Online platform, to which every student participating in an Erasmus program will be given access.
-Please complete the agreement and forward it to the International Office.

 2. The Internal Learning Agreement: The Internal Learning Agreement contains all courses that you would like to have recognized for courses at the School of Social Sciences.
 This Learning Agreement is necessary for internal recognition processes and is therefore abbreviated to “Internal Learning Agreement” or “Internal LA”.
 The Internal LA is created with the help of ARETUM, a specific tool used by the University of Mannheim for recognizing credits.
 The tool generates a code for each Learning Agreement, which you are requested to quote in your further correspondence with the exchange coordinators.